-A Hundred was the administrative division below that of the Shire, or County.
+In southern England, a Hundred was the administrative division below that of the Shire, or County.
 The name was probably originally related to the area of land nominally required to support a hundred eligible families.
 Hundreds and Shires came into being in the Saxon period, perhaps as early as the 7th century.

 The area of the Bradford Hundred covers the Ancient Parish of Bradford (modern Atworth, Bradford, Holt, Limpley Stoke, South Wraxall and Winsley) plus Broughton Gifford, Monkton Farleigh and Wingfield.
 Westwood and Chalfield had different histories in the middle ages.

 The next level of administration down was the Tithing (or Tything), which began as the area of land that supported ten families.
 Cases were presented to the Hundred Court by the representative of the Tithing, the Tithingman.